dolphjs/docs/content/cli/usages.md

 ##### Description

-Creates and initalizes a new Dolph project.
+Creates and initializes a new Dolph project:

-- Creates a folder with the given `<project-name>`.
+- Creates a folder with the specified `<project-name>`.
-- Prompts for configuration questions.
+- Prompts for configuration inputs.
-- Populates the project folder with configuration files.
+- Populates the project folder with necessary configuration files.
-- Creates sub-folders for source code (`/src`), sub-folder for test (`/tests`) and sub-folders for each.
+- Creates sub-folders for source code (`/src`), tests (`/tests`), and other related structures.

 ##### Configuration questions